Optimal Strategies for Guarding a Compact and Convex Target Set: A Differential Game Approach: Introduction

+The main contribution of this paper is to provide a complete solution to both the game of kind and the game(s) of degree of the planar Two-Player Target-Defense Game (TPTDG) with any shape of compact convex target set with smooth boundary.
+In particular, we generalize and extend the solution framework and results in \cite{garcia2019optimal} specifically proposed for the circular target case.
+The barrier function we propose takes a generalized form of (11) in \cite{garcia2019optimal} such that it can be applied to any target-defense game (as long as the target set is compact and convex and has a smooth boundary).
+Furthermore, our proposed state feedback strategies for the pursuer and evader are also in the generalized form of their counterparts in \cite{garcia2019optimal} but are adapted to the problem formulation of this paper.
+These generalized feedback control laws are nevertheless shown to correspond to the saddle point solution of the game.

 The rest of the paper is structured as follows.
-In Section~\ref{sec:problem_formulation}, we formulate the single-pursuer single-evader target-defense game with a compact and convex target set.
-In Section~\ref{sec:game_of_kind}, we solve the game of kind, that is, we characterize the barrier surface that demarcates the possible results of the game.
-In Section~\ref{sec:games_of_degree}, we leverage the results from Section~\ref{sec:game_of_kind} to find the optimal strategies for two different subgames that can take place depending on which subspace the joint state of the players is located in.
-In Section~\ref{sec:simulations}, we provide numerical simulation results that illustrate the results discussed in Sections~\ref{sec:game_of_kind} and \ref{sec:games_of_degree}.
-In Section~\ref{sec:concl}, we summarize our work and discuss follow-up research problems.
+In Section~\ref{sec:problem_formulation}, a two-player target-defense game with a compact convex target set with smooth boundary is formulated.
+In Section~\ref{sec:game_of_kind}, a geometric solution approach is introduced and used to solve the game of kind.
+In Section~\ref{sec:games_of_degree}, the optimal strategies of the two players in the capture and attack games are proposed and proven to be the saddle point solutions.
+Section~\ref{sec:simulations} presents numerical simulations are finally, Section~\ref{sec:concl} summarizes the results of the paper and introduces directions for follow-up research.